Miya Bholat Miya Bholat

 • Customer confidence and contract eligibility

 A pattern of violations can result in warning letters, focused investigations, compliance reviews, civil penalties, and even out-of-service orders.
-If you manage a fleet, understanding the violation process isn't optional — it's operational risk management.

 For a deeper breakdown of maintenance-related requirements that often trigger citations, see this guide on DOT fleet maintenance requirements explained.